 Students in the social sciences will examine the latest breakthroughs in fields of study such as anthropology, sociology, psychology, political science, history, law and others.
 They will learn how the long and broad arcs of social development have affected the way people communicate, culturally evolve, and resolve conflict.
 Lessons will include study of cultural symbols, race, class and gender issues, human settlement, legal procedure etc. They will also incorporate discussions of how social science, through access to modern digital data resources, is contributing to and changing the idea of community.
 Social science students will continue their collaborations with the Clinton Library and Archives as well.

-Applicants should submit an application cover sheet (see Appendix A), a letter of application describing qualifications, curriculum ideas, and teaching style, a current curriculum vitae, and a list of three references.
-The application deadline is January 1, 2022.
+Applicants should submit an application cover sheet, a letter of application describing qualifications, curriculum ideas, and teaching style, a current curriculum vitae, and a list of three references.
+The application deadline is November 1, 2022.